vladstejeroiu/Data-Visualisation/README.md

 [`/src`](./src)   | Source Jupyter notebook files used to generate the visualisations.

 Visualisation tools
-	- Jupyter Notebook
+* Jupyter Notebook
 Programming language
-	- Python
+* Python
 Declarative statistical visualisation library
-	- Altair
+* Altair

-Details and explanations about the visualisations in the files in the form of comments.
+Details and explanations about the visualisations are in the files, in the form of comments.